st4rlab/1kbuddhas/_pages/oracle.md

 ## Step 1.

-First step: Breathe - Ah...
+Breathe - Ah...
 Take a moment to inhale and exhale consciously before proceeding.

 ## Step 2.
 Click the Energy Infuser